Applications open for NCDOT Bicycle Helmet Initiative - NewsBreak

 RALEIGH — To reduce bicycle injuries and deaths, the N.C.
 Department of Transportation is encouraging people across the state to receive free bicycle helmets as part of its annual Bicycle Helmet Initiative.

 The program, founded in 2007 and overseen by the Integrated Mobility Division, has provided thousands of helmets to children, including providing more than 30,000 helmets in the last five years.
-Less than half of all children typically wear a helmet while biking, according to the NCDOT.
-However, children who do wear helmets can reduce their risks of severe brain injuries by almost 90%.
+While less than half of all children typically wear a helmet while biking, they can reduce the risk of severe brain injuries by almost 90 percent.

 As part of the initiative, applicants are encouraged to partner with government and non-government agencies to host bike safety events.
 Examples of partners include police and fire departments, parks and recreation departments, health departments, community centers, churches and non-governmental organizations.

-Sales of the Share the Road specialty license plates make the initiative possible.
+Sales of the Share the Road specialty license plate make the initiative possible.

-Visit the NCDOT Bicycle Helmet Initiative webpage at connect.ncdot.gov/projects/BikePed for more information and to download the application.
+Visit the NCDOT Bicycle Helmet Initiative webpage for more information and to download the application: https://connect.ncdot.gov/projects/BikePed/Pages/Bicycle-Helmet-Initiative.aspx

 Comments / 0